MTDoven/Student-Detection/README.md

 # Student Status Detection
-An AI project for detecting and logging the status of a student in classrooms.
+An AI project for detecting and logging the status of students in a classroom.

 ## Environment
 This project can run on Nvidia GPU or CPU without modifying the code.